akka/alpakka/docs/src/main/paradox/elasticsearch.md

 The Elasticsearch connector provides Akka Stream sources and sinks for Elasticsearch.

-For more information about Elasticsearch please visit the [official documentation](https://www.elastic.co/guide/index.html).
+For more information about Elasticsearch please visit the [Elasticsearch documentation](https://www.elastic.co/guide/index.html).

 ## Artifacts